openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 ***************************

 You can bookmark any page in the course.
-To bookmark a page, select **Bookmark** at the upper right of the page.
+To bookmark a page, select **Bookmark this page** under the name of the page.

 .. image:: ../../shared/students/Images/SFD_Bkmk_UnitButton.png
- :width: 500
+ :width: 600
  :alt: A course page showing the Bookmark control.

-After you add a bookmark, the **Bookmark** control changes color, and an indicator for the bookmark appears in the unit navigation bar at the top of the page.
+After you add a bookmark, **Bookmark this page** changes to **Bookmarked**, and an indicator appears in the unit navigation bar.

 .. image:: ../../shared/students/Images/SFD_Bkmk_PgsBkmkd.png
- :width: 500
+ :width: 600
- :alt: A course page showing the dark-colored Bookmark control and a bookmark
+ :alt: A course page showing "Bookmarked" and a bookmark icon in the unit
-     icon in the unit navigation bar.
+     navigation bar.

-To remove a bookmark from a page, select **Bookmark** again.
+To remove a bookmark from a page, select **Bookmarked**.

-After you remove a bookmark, the **Bookmark** control changes back to its original color, and the bookmark indicator disappears from the learning sequence.
+After you remove a bookmark, **Bookmarked** changes back to **Bookmark this page** , and the indicator disappears from the unit navigation bar.

 ***************************
 View Your Bookmarks